 Therefore, focus on a clear message and formulate meaningful headlines that immediately give your users an overview of what you offer and what advantages they have as a result.
 Avoid technical terms, use a simple sentence structure and try to make your offer as tangible as possible.
-In fact, it has been shown that Users are not impressed by long feature lists, but understand your offer much better if you list the solutions you offer for their problems.
+In fact, it has been proven that users is not impressed by long feature lists, but understands your offer much better if you list the solutions you offer for their problems.

 Targeted user flows: Avoid distraction

 When creating landing pages, it is important to keep the right balance.
 While you don't want your target audience to be bored by your content, you also don't want to overwhelm them with too many features.
 So avoid flying graphics, an exaggerated colour profile and links that lead users away from site .

 There is only one place where you should set visual accents: the CTA - the call to action.
 Because this is the absolutely most important part of your site and it should be clearly recognizable.
 So use colors cleverly to guide your users to the goal and make them close the deal.
 Avoid any distractions that could keep users from converting on your landing page.

 As mentioned before, users do not know your company and/or your offer when they arrive at the landing page.
 Therefore, it is important to build trust.
 According to a study by Bitkom, 65% of all customers first look for reviews on the internet before buying a product.